 Hello, TechRaptor readers.
-Let’s change direction a bit and move away from over-the-top high fantasy and take a look at a tense, suspenseful world of rising international tensions, futuristic intrigue, covert operations, and giant mowhawk-sporting Scottish werewolves dual-wielding rifles.[caption id="attachment_54157" align="aligncenter" width="587"] William Wallace wishes he was this cool.[/caption]
+Let’s change direction a bit and move away from over-the-top high fantasy and take a look at a tense, suspenseful world of rising international tensions, futuristic intrigue, covert operations, and giant mohawk-sporting Scottish werewolves dual-wielding rifles known as Infinity.

 Infinity was first launched in 2005 and is currently in its third edition.
 The previous editions were plagued with translation issues and sometimes shaky rules that created a great deal of confusion.
 This was apparently due to the translators Corvus Belli employed at the time.
 According to Infinity players I’ve spoken to, the translators’ first language was German, then Spanish, then English.
 Even simple sentences and concepts would get at least a little muddled going through such a linguistic telephone game—you can test this out yourself with Google Translate—so you can imagine the difficulties this caused when trying to explain more complex and abstract concepts like cover, line of sight, and all of the other trappings of wargames that cause problems even when both developer and gamer speak the same language.
 Fortunately, this has been resolved for the most part in the third edition rulebook released last year.
 You may run across a sentence here or there that may sound a bit odd, though this seems to happen primarily in the background sections of the book and not with the rules themselves.

 A smaller model count also gives the game a much lower barrier to entry.
 While the individual models are more expensive than a box of Space Marines, for example, each Infinity model on the table is as important as an entire squad of Space Marines in 40K.
-Meaning your hobby dollars will go much farther and make it easier to truly make your army feel like your army.
-Whether it’s spending a bit more time getting the blending just right or getting some detailed resin bases for your troops, a smaller overall model count allows players a great deal of time and money saved that can be re-allocated to other areas.
+Meaning your hobby dollars will go much further and make it easier to make your army feel like your army truly.
+Whether it’s spending a bit more time getting the blending just right or getting some detailed resin bases for your troops, a smaller overall model count allows players a great deal of time and money saved that can be reallocated to other areas.